What is a long-term identifier?

 This can make it attractive to use ARKs during the early part of a dataset's "life" or the early stages of the research process.
 Then, when the time comes to begin writing up results and it becomes clear which object(s) will be cited, it may appropriate to get DOIs for those objects.

-- It is possible to use the ARK identifier of the cited object as the suffix for the DOI so that there is a traceable connection between the two.
+DOIs have the citation-level "reputation" and it is possible to use the ARK of the cited object as the "suffix" for the DOI so that there is a traceable connection between the two.
+Here is what that means:

-In this way, the two identifier schemes can work together to support the research data life cycle.
+In this way, the two identifiers have a relationship, so the object can be tracked throughout its life cycle.
 With EZID, clients get access to both of these identifiers and can take best advantage of both approaches.

 What is identifier resolution?